Qengineering/YoloX-ncnn-Jetson-Nano/README.md

 ## Dependencies.
 To run the application, you have to:
-- A raspberry Pi 4 with a 32 or 64-bit operating system.
-It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04.
-[Install 64-bit OS](https://qengineering.eu/install-raspberry-64-os.html) <br/>
 - The Tencent ncnn framework installed.
 [Install ncnn](https://qengineering.eu/install-ncnn-on-jetson-nano.html) <br/>
 - OpenCV 64 bit installed.
 [Install OpenCV 4.5](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html) <br/>
 - Code::Blocks installed. (```$ sudo apt-get install codeblocks```)